jcbym/jcbym.github.io/about.md

 Hi!
 I am a 2nd year PhD student in Computer Science at UC San Diego, advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
 I am part of the [Programming Systems Group](https://cseweb.ucsd.edu/groups/progsys/) and the [Design Lab](https://designlab.ucsd.edu/).

 My research is in human-computer interaction, with a focus on end-user programming tools.
 Lately, I've been thinking about ways to close the power gap between spreadsheets and code.
 I'm also interested in flexible, configurable tools for visually representing, manipulating, and computing with data.
-If you're also excited about these things, or if you're an undergrad looking to get involved in research, I would love to hear from you!
+If you're also excited about these things, or if you're looking to get involved in research, I would love to hear from you!

 In the past, I worked on program synthesis, CS education, and biology.
 I did my undergrad and MS at UC Berkeley, where I worked with [Sarah E. Chasins](https://schasins.com/) and [Justin Lubin](https://jlubin.net/).
 I owe a lot to my amazing mentors, past and present!